sreenithy/NLOS-SVM/README.md

 This project makes the following contributions to address the issue:

-1. Develop an approach that uses only a 2D camera and spot light source to perform the imaging
+1.Develop an approach that uses only a 2D camera and spot light source to perform the imaging

 2.Generate a synthetic data set that is rendered based on the proposed method and use the data set to perform tracking using a  Support Vector Machine.